What’s New

 #2 Yunokuni no Mori Traditional Handicrafts Village

-Another favorite autumn spot of ours is just a 5 minute drive/10 min bus/24 min walk away from Natadera, at the Yunokuni no Mori Traditional Handicrafts Village!
+Another favorite autumn spot of ours is just a 5 minute drive/24 min walk/10 min cycle (share bike ports at both sites!) away from Natadera, the Yunokuni no Mori Traditional Handicrafts Village!

 It may seem strange to suggest a crafts theme park as an autumn spot, but Yunokuni no Mori takes care not just in offering a rich plethora of local craft experiences, but also in recreating the scenic and slow-paced atmosphere of traditional villages as they were in the past.

-As you stroll between the thatched roof houses that each house a different craft workshop, you also get to enjoy much natural scenery!
+As you stroll between the thatched roof houses that each offer a different craft workshop, you also get to enjoy much natural scenery!

-Even if you don’t end up trying out any crafts, we think the autumn ambience and scenery itself is worth the 500 yen entrance fee 😛
+Even if you don’t end up trying out any crafts, we think the autumn ambiance and scenery itself is worth the 500 yen entrance fee 😛

 Yunokuni no Mori Traditional Handicrafts Village 加賀伝統工芸村ゆのくにの森